TP-Lab/account.info/README.md

 #### set the account information firstly：

-The token should be 0.1000 EOS at first time
+The price should be 0.1000 EOS at first time

 contract account on junle net is  'metadatatptp'